 While a high annual fee may seem expensive, remember that a lounge membership on its own can cost as much as $550 a year without the ability to accumulate miles or tap into other additional perks the cards provide.
 Each card has the same rules as the traditional membership from the airline.

 Cards can also multiply your family access.
 For instance, the Citi/AAdvantage Executive World Elite now allows authorized users to have lounge privileges, too: Add your spouse or family member and then he or she can bring their own guests.
-Both the Citi/AAdvantage Executive World Elite and the United MileagePlus Explorer Card add authorized users for free, while the Delta Reserve will run $175 per user.
+Both the Citi/AAdvantage Executive World Elite and the United MileagePlus Club Card add authorized users for free, while the Delta Reserve will run $175 per user.

-Nonaffiliated credit cards such as the Chase Sapphire Reserve and the Platinum Card from American Express give access to third-party lounges, too.
+Nonaffiliated credit cards such as the Chase Sapphire Reserve and The Platinum Card® from American Express give access to third-party lounges, too.
 The most popular chain is Priority Pass, a worldwide network of clubs.

 Each club in the network is its own entity, which means it’s worth researching a club online or through the respective network app before you plan your trip around visiting.
 During one international trip, I found out that a seemingly ideal Priority Pass lounge allowed no family guests – and luckily was able to plan around the hiccup.
 Other lounges within Priority Pass may have different rules.